Croton North station: History

 While Warren and Wetmore designed other Central stations outside of New York City such as Mount Vernon and Hyde Park, the small Croton North station was a product of the railroad's own engineering department.
 It has many of the standard features of the era's stations, such as the hip roof with broad eaves to shelter waiting passengers and linear form, but reflects some other contemporary architectural trends as well.

 The faceted north end, breaking up the otherwise absolute rectilinearity of the building, is a mark of the Queen Anne Style then popular with homebuilders.
 The connection is further evidenced by the asymmetrical roof and irregular fenestration.
 Lastly the choice of materials, with quoined terra cotta surrounds in the brick and large but carefully crafted wooden brackets supporting the roof, is another sign of the Queen Anne style.

 These features also serve to enhance the building's functionality.
 The location within of specific interior functions such as the waiting room and ticket office is evident from the outside.
 The porte-cochère and canopy completely shelter the traveler in his or her transition from street vehicle to train.

 Initially, the station complex included an iron bridge that crossed not only the tracks, but also what is now the expressway.
 This bridge deteriorated to the point that it was removed at some point after the station was listed on the Register.
 The station was renamed from Croton-on-Hudson to Croton-North in April 1963.

 The Central stopped service to the station in the 1960s.
+However, according to Hudson Division/Line Timetables published during the era of Penn Central (February 1, 1968-March 31, 1976), Conrail (April 1, 1976-December 31, 1982) & Metro-North (January 1, 1983-1984) Commuter Services, many trains stopped here.
 It was vacant and neglected until its conversion for office use in 1984, a project that did not significantly alter the station beyond enclosing the porte-cochère.
 Two years later, in 1986, a small section of new track was laid north of the station to accommodate the Pullman cars.
 There have been no alterations since.
 Today it is the offices of an electrical contractor and architect.